nefeli-my/askmeanything/README.md

 * [Express](https://expressjs.com/) as the web application framework for the implementation of the services in SOA and Microservices architecture.
 * [React](https://reactjs.org/) as the [JavaScript](https://www.javascript.com/) library for the front-end.
+* [Bootstrap](https://getbootstrap.com/) as the tool for the design and customization of website's front-end.
 * [Redis](https://redis.io/) as the in-memory key–value database and message broker for the implementation of the Choreographer in MicroServices architecture.
 * [EmailJS](https://www.emailjs.com/) as the third-party service for sending emails to users